Sandra Keans

 Sandra Keans (born April 9, 1942) is an American politician in the state of New Hampshire.
 She is a former member of the New Hampshire House of Representatives, sitting as a Democrat from the Strafford 23 district from 2016 to her defeat in 2020.
 She previously served from 1980 to 2012.

+During her final term as a state representative, from 2019 to 2020, she served as the Vice Chair for the House Judiciary Committee.